philmph/Terraform-Data-Type-Training/README.md

 ## How to use

 Switch into the desired folder, and run `terraform console`.
-Inspect variables and locals via CLI. `type()` is only available in `console` and very helpful to learn and understand `type()`.
+Inspect variables and locals via CLI.
+Note that the function `type()` is only available in `terraform console` and is very helpful to learn and understand.

-Note: `terraform` in version v1.8.2 (Mac) was used during creation of this Repository.
+While writing and testing the code snippets, I've used `terraform` in version `v1.8.2` (Mac).

 ## References